edbecnel/Lasca/README.md

 - Added **New Game** button to restart with fresh state
 - Implemented **threefold repetition draw** detection
   - Same board position occurring 3 times results in a draw
-  - Toggleable via Options panel
+  - Toggleable via the Options section in the Game Panel
   - Prevents infinite game loops
 - Added **smooth piece animations** using Web Animations API
   - Animates all moves including captures and multi-capture chains
-  - Toggleable via Options panel (default: on)
+  - Toggleable via the Options section in the Game Panel (default: on)
 - Implemented **move notation display** in Move History
   - Shows algebraic notation with → for moves, × for captures
   - Clean display for multi-capture chains (no repeated nodes)